-School will research and implement three, week-long schoolwide initiatives throughout the year to focus on increasing daily physical activity and decreasing sedentary behaviors (TV Turn-off Week, etc.)
+School will research and implement three, week-long schoolwide initiatives throughout the year to focus on increasing daily physical activity and decreasing sedentary behaviors (e.g. pacer-test, jump rope initiative).

 Other School-Based Activities

 Just as it takes a comprehensive curriculum to provide education to support students' futures, the Local Education Agency's wellness approach must also be comprehensive in its intent to provide students with the tools they need to live a healthy lifestyle.
 In order to further establish positive behaviors related to nutrition, physical activity, and health, the LEA commits to making additional wellness-based activities available to all students beyond the cafeteria and gymnasium.